Thursday, June 9, 2011

 Holiday Blessings

 Diwali is one of the rare Indian festivals celebrated all over India with great pomp, last year Diwali was on November 5.
-Rare because of the all over India celebration, no rare as in it only happens every once so often, much like Christmas it is back every year.
-One of the things people do is clean out their houses – very similar to the idea of spring cleaning.
+Rare because it is celebrated the all-over-India celebration, not rare as in it only happens every once so often, much like Christmas it is back every year.
+One of the things people do is clean their houses – very similar to the idea of spring cleaning.
 Cleaning also involves repainting the house if needed, especially the exterior.
 Another part of the festival includes sharing wonderful sweets with friends and families.
-This is also the time many people wait for to buy major purchases such as TV, cars etc, so that they are bought on an auspicious day.
+This is also the time many people buy major purchases such as TV, cars etc, so that they are bought on an auspicious day.
 People buy new clothes, burst crackers and generally have a good time.
 It is the time of good cheer in India.

-Much like the US, however, India too has latched onto Diwali and the gift giving, new household purchases etc with great gusto.
+Much like the US, however, India too has latched onto Diwali and the gift giving, new household purchases etc. with great gusto.
 These days you see signs of sales all over the place.
-But it could also be a byproduct of the fact many young unmarried folks have good paying jobs and next to no expenses because they either live at home with parents (this is pretty much a custom – if a child does not stay at home when living in the same city, the assumption is there was a falling out between parents and their child) they have a lot of disposable income, so shopping is just the next logical step.
+But this could be a byproduct of the fact many young unmarried folks have good paying jobs and next to no expenses because they either live at home with parents (this is pretty much a custom – if a child does not stay at home when living in the same city, the assumption is there was a falling out between parents and their child) they have a lot of disposable income, so shopping is just logical thing to do.

-My in-laws live in New Delhi and come from a state called Bihar, where a more important festival per their customs is celebrated six days after Diwali called Chhat – literally meaning sixth (pronounced “chh” as in kitchen and “at” as in hut.
+My in-laws live in New Delhi and come from a state called Bihar, where a more important festival per their customs is celebrated six days after Diwali called Chhat – literally meaning sixth.
 It is an amazing event.
-My mother-in-law (MIL) tells me that this is the only festival that starts by worshiping the “Setting sun” and ends by worshiping the “rising sun”.
+My mother-in-law (MIL) tells me that this is the only festival that starts by worshiping the “setting sun” and ends by worshiping the “rising sun”.

 This is also the time when loads of sweets are prepared at home, for which preparations have been going on for a day or two, to be distributed to all who come to the family’s celebrations and receive it as “prasaad”.
 It is quite a production and wonderful to watch all the preparations.